Inclusive Course and Curriculum Design

 Redesigning a professional certificate program for a globally distributed learner population

 The curriculum redesign began with a thorough intake process.
-Conversations with current and former participants, facilitators, and regional coordinators revealed several patterns that had not been visible from headquarters: the program's default assumption of reliable high-bandwidth internet access was creating barriers for practitioners in rural settings; the primary assessment — a 3,000-word policy analysis written in formal academic English — was functioning as a test of academic writing in a second or third language, not a test of public health policy competency; and the visual and cultural references in the case studies were almost entirely drawn from North American and European contexts, making them feel abstract to participants working in very different epidemiological and systemic environments.
+Conversations with current and former participants, facilitators, and regional coordinators revealed patterns that had not been visible from headquarters: the program's default assumption of reliable high-bandwidth internet access was creating barriers for practitioners in rural settings; the primary assessment — a 3,000-word policy analysis in formal academic English — was functioning as a test of academic writing in a second or third language, not a test of public health policy competency; and the visual and cultural references in the case studies were drawn almost entirely from North American and European contexts, making them feel abstract to participants working in very different epidemiological and systemic environments.

 The assessment design moment